HFJ0NECORE/HFJ0NECORE/README.md

 . °  —  ¹ ! ･ ﾟ . ﹏ “

-You can call me zami, airy or squz, you can also make me a nickname, i dont mmind !! [ if itz not bad :sad: ] i have social anxiety so i easily have a bit of struggle with talking if its a firzt time meeting or interacting w me ;; most of time you can find me on safe server near roblox + forsaken area on a tree, feel free to boop me or whisper me to get my attention !
+You can call me airy, sleep or skittles! you can also make me a nickname, i dont mmind !! i have social anxiety so i easily have a bit of struggle with talking if its a firzt time meeting or interacting w me ;; most of time you can find me on safe server near roblox + forsaken area on a tree, feel free to boop me or whisper me to get my attention !